LabSpecEth/dont_shoot/README.md

 (3) Clone into the <b>InstagramPi<b> folder the <i>handsUps script<i>

-(4) <b>Optional:<b> you might want to play with the accelorometer values to make it easier or harder to trigger the camera.
+(4) <b>Optional:</b> you might want to play with the accelorometer values to make it easier or harder to trigger the camera.

 any help on building this out is much appreciated.